Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 resistor signal conditioning, and by adding prototyping areas to the board.
 The board does also have a cut-out to cater for a barrel-jack connector, to allow the battery to be charged in-situ.

+### These batteries have some big advantages over other batteries

+- They have about twice the lifetime of conventional Lithium batteries
+- The 32700 format provides a considerable amount  of power, reducing recharging frequency
+- The output voltage is directly compatible with modern electronics, which requires a 3.3V input

+***

 ![battery view](:32700 Battery.jpg){:data-align="center"}

 <!-- outline-end -->

-#### PCB as designed
+### PCB as designed

 The PCB design is a 1.6mm thick board, double sided and through hole plated board.

-The intended use is a supplementary board to a main board with a micro-controller fitted.
+The intended use is as a supplementary board to a main board with a micro-controller fitted.
 Extensive breadboarding (vero style) is provisioned, so the board can be used for self contained projects if desired.